AdguardTeam/dnsproxy/README.md

       --ipv6-disabled              If specified, all AAAA requests will be replied with NoError RCode and empty answer --bogus-nxdomain=            Transform the responses containing at least a single IP that matches specified addresses and CIDRs into NXDOMAIN.
 Can be specified multiple times.
       --udp-buf-size=              Set the size of the UDP buffer in bytes.
 A value <= 0 will use the system default.
       --max-go-routines=           Set the maximum number of go routines.
-A value <= 0 will not not set a maximum.
+A zero value will not not set a maximum.
       --pprof                      If present, exposes pprof information on localhost:6060.
       --version                    Prints the program version